Lenie Onzia: Club career

 She played for FC Twente and VVV-Venlo in the Dutch Eredivisie and Arsenal FC's reserves.

 She was a member of OH Leuven in the renewed Belgian Women's Super League for the 2020-2022 seasons, ending both seasons as vice-champions behind RSC Anderlecht.
-Onzia played her last game for OHL on May 7, 2022 during a 5-2 victory over Standard Liège where she scored the 3rd OHL goal.
+Onzia played her last game for OHL on 7 May 2022, during a 5-2 victory over Standard Liège where she scored the 3rd OHL goal.

 International career

 Onzia was a member of the Belgium U-17 and U-19 squads.
-She made her first appearance for the Red Flames on September 6, 2006 against Scotland.
+She made her first appearance for the Red Flames on 6 September 2006, against Scotland.
 She was also a member of the Euro 2017 squad.

 She made the preliminary squad list for the women's EURO 2022 championship.

 Managerial career

+At the start of 2022, Onzia helped Belgium win the Pinatar Cup in Spain for the first time, beating Russia on penalties in the final after a 0-0 draw.

 After missing out on the EURO 2022 finals, Onzia ended her active playing career and joined the Belgian squad as a staff member for the rest of the tournament.

 She subsequently joined the Belgium U-23 staff as assistant coach.